“I wish to be a knight”

 4 years old, Surrey

 When Anna and her partner Lehel named their second child Hunor – after the ancient Hungarian tribe that’s famous for their fierce fighting – they had no idea that he would have a huge battle to survive on his hands from the minute he was born.
 The left ventricle of his heart had not developed properly and, as this wasn’t picked up in pregnancy, he had difficulty breathing and collapsed at home when he was three days old.

-Hunor had his first open heart surgery when he was just six days old, followed by several different procedures and another three open heart operations – one of which lasted 12 hours – all in the first three years of his life.
-His last operation was on September 11th 2018, so he’s just celebrated his first ‘heart’ birthday even though he’s had his fourth actual birthday!
+Three days later, Hunor had his first open heart surgery, followed by several different procedures and another three open heart operation – one of which lasted 12 hours.
+These all happened within the first three years of his life.
+His last operation was on September 11th 2018 and he celebrated his first ‘heart’ birthday even though he’s had his fourth actual birthday!